-The proposed amendment to Rule 4.4 seeks to clarify that, based on the definition of "correct address" expressed in Rule 2.8, an employer may have more than one qualifying address where to be sent a Notice of Complaint.
-Thus, this proposed amendment promotes consistency with the cross-reference to Rule 2.8 and its definition of "correct address."
-The proposed amendment to Rule 4.4.1 incorporates the cross-reference to Rule 2.8 and its definition of "correct address."
+The amendment to Rule 4.4 clarifies that, based on the definition of "correct address" expressed in Rule 2.8, an employer may have more than one qualifying address where to be sent a Notice of Complaint.
+Thus, this amendment promotes consistency with the cross-reference to Rule 2.8 and its definition of "correct address."
+The amendment to Rule 4.4.1 incorporates the cross-reference to Rule 2.8 and its definition of "correct address."
 The amendment also clarifies that a party has been properly served as long as it can be sufficiently proven that a Notice of Complaint was delivered to a correct address of (or otherwise received by) a party, regardless of whether the party accepted or refused to take possession of, or did or did not open, a properly delivered Notice of Complaint.

-The proposed amendment to Rule 4.7 aims to clarify the role of anonymous evidence in investigations.
+The amendment to Rule 4.7 clarifies the role of anonymous evidence in investigations.
 Anonymous evidence has become more prevalent in Division work, in no small part because of the many recent laws charging the Division with investigating job postings and applications, because the identity of the individual who alerted the Division to a violative ad or posting is not relevant to the investigation.
-The proposed amendment details that, in addition to providing that the Division may use anonymous evidence - while preserving the confidentiality of the source - as a reason for procuring additional evidence, the Division may rely on anonymous evidence - again, while preserving the confidentiality of the source - to establish an employer's liability for violating Colorado labor law, as long as the Division does not use the anonymous evidence to also establish the employer's liability to the source of the anonymous information.
-Further, the catchall condition described in (3) of new Rule 4.7 is meant to capture that the Division must assess on a case-by-case basis whether any other circumstances justify or merit the need for the Division to preserve the confidentiality of a source underlying anonymous evidence.
+The amendment details that, in addition to providing that the Division may use anonymous evidence - while preserving the confidentiality of the source - as a reason for procuring additional evidence, the Division may rely on anonymous evidence - again, while preserving the confidentiality of the source - to establish an employer's liability for violating Colorado labor law, as long as the Division does not use the anonymous evidence to also establish the employer's liability to the source of the anonymous information.
+Further, the catchall condition described in (3) of amended Rule 4.7 is meant to capture that the Division must assess on a case-by-case basis whether any other circumstances justify or merit the need for the Division to preserve the confidentiality of a source underlying anonymous evidence.

-In conjunction with other changes to reflect the Division's broadened authority (e.g., pay disparity investigations under EPEWA Part 1), proposed amendments to Rule 4.8 broaden its application to other types of labor complaints beyond the Division's traditional wage-and-hour work.
-The amendments to Rule 4.8.2(B) better reflect that the quoted language
+In conjunction with other changes to reflect the Division's broadened authority (e.g., pay disparity investigations under EPEWA Part 1), amendments to Rule 4.8 broaden its application to other types of labor complaints beyond the

-2 See C.R.S. § 8-6-101(3) (allowing local governments to adopt minimum wages provisions to enforce the same).
+3 See C.R.S. § 8-6-101(3) (allowing local governments to adopt minimum wages provisions to enforce the same).